-5. Definitions of Child Abuse
+6. Definitions of Child Abuse

 Abuse: a form of maltreatment of a child.
-Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
+Somebody may abuse, neglect or exploit a child by inflicting harm, or by failing to act to prevent harm.
 They may be abused by an adult or adults or another child or children.
+Harm can include ill treatment that is not physical as well as the impact of witnessing the ill treatment of others.
+This is particularly relevant in relation to the impact of domestic abuse, including when children see, hear or witness its effects.

-5.1 Physical Abuse
+6.1 Physical Abuse